yazanziyad98/Gov_DWH_Pipeline/README.md

 At real-project scale, a naïve single-threaded `SELECT * FROM table` over JDBC would take hours per table and blow the driver heap before yielding the first row.
 Every parallelism and memory choice in the codebase — `numPartitions=15`, `fetchsize=5000`, `useCursorFetch=true`, executor counts, `socketTimeout=1800000` — exists because of this scale.

 ---

-At real-project scale, a naïve single-threaded `SELECT * FROM table` over JDBC would take hours per table and blow the driver heap before yielding the first row.
-Every parallelism and memory choice in the codebase — `numPartitions=15`, `fetchsize=5000`, `useCursorFetch=true`, executor counts, `socketTimeout=1800000` — exists because of this scale.

----